 Traditional Chinese Medicine and Acupuncture

 Traditional Chinese Medicine views disease as caused by internal imbalances.
 It has historically been used to treat Parkinson's with acupuncture and individually prepared herbal remedies.
 One study showed that acupuncture improved symptoms in a small group of people with Parkinson's.
-Scalp acupuncture and acupuncture with electrical stimulation, in particular, have worked in some cases.
-People with Parkinson's may also find that acupuncture helps them sleep and rest better.
+People with Parkinson's may also find that acupuncture helps them sleep better.
 If you consult a Traditional Chinese Medicine practitioner, make sure your doctor is aware of any suggested treatment.

 Since Parkinson's disease gets worse as time goes on, you will need to be under constant medical care.
 Drug treatments often don't work as well over time, and you must keep a close eye on your symptoms.